cmcouto-silva/cmcouto-silva.github.io/content/event/PyData_SP/index.md

 abstract: "Workshop highlighting data science techniques for analyzing categorical data, such as chi‑square, Cramér’s V, CA, MCA, entropy, information gain, and so on."

-summary: "Workshop highlighting data science techniques for analyzing categorical data, such as chi‑square, Cramér’s V, CA, MCA, entropy, information gain, and so on."
+summary: "**PyData SP:** Workshop highlighting data science techniques for analyzing categorical data, such as chi‑square, Cramér’s V, CA, MCA, entropy, information gain, and so on."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.